CodeoOy/Hula/README.md

 # Hula

-This POC is made for an open source project which I will link here once it is launched.
-Idea is to have a web server that can manipulate a Postgres database and well, do whatever web servers do.
-Actix was chosen for the server and Vue for the frontend.
+Web app for managing and matching of candidates to projects based on skills.

+## Techs

+Vue is used on the front-end.

-The web server part is essentially a direct clone of [Harry Gill's](https://gill.net.in) very good tutorial.
+The web server (Rust + Actix) implementation is based on [Harry Gill's](https://gill.net.in) very good tutorial.
 It can be found [here.](https://gill.net.in/posts/auth-microservice-rust-actix-web1.0-diesel-complete-tutorial/) At the time of writing (2021), Rust is a relatively young language so bear in mind that newer and better techniques might be around.

 ## Prerequisites